 - Do great work.
 Your reputation is only as good as the work you do.
 Get work done quickly, well, and affordably.
 Ensure that every person in your organization has a high standard of quality and a fanatical devotion to customers.

 - Make things effortless.
 Be easy to work with.
 Doing this might range from making your techs accessible via instant chat to tackling small issues with the same speed and tenacity as something mission critical.

 - Be a delight to work with.
 Personality, poise, and presentation matter.
 If your customers enjoy working with you and your team, they’ll be much more likely to provide referrals—who doesn’t want to bring more opportunity to someone they like?
 Look sharp, be friendly, and get to know your customers.
 Referrals will come your way.

-When it comes to business continuity, reputation is in important, but often overlooked factor.
+When it comes to business continuity, reputation is an important, but often overlooked, factor.
 When one bad review can knock down your online rating, and when customers are more likely to share a bad experience than a good one, it pays to take care of customers.
 Keeping them happy is your gateway to a great rep and a profitable, sustainable business.